Abraham Bedersi

-Abraham Bedersi (Hebrew: אברהם בדרשי) was a Provençal Jewish poet; he was born at Béziers (whence his surname Bedersi, or native of Béziers).
+Abraham Bedersi (Hebrew: אברהם בדרשי) was a Languedoc Jewish poet; he was born in Béziers (whence his surname Bedersi, or native of Béziers).
 The dates of his birth and death have not been ascertained.

 An elegy which he composed during his youth, upon the Confiscation of the Books of the Law, is supposed by some scholars to refer to the burning of the Talmud in Paris about the year 1242; by others, to the confiscation of the Talmud in Aragon in 1264, as the direct result of the Barcelona controversy.
 If the latter view is correct, Bedersi may well have flourished about the year 1240 (Leopold Zunz, Z.G., p.
 413).

 As appears from the letter sent by Bedersi to Don Vidal Solomon (Ḥotam Toknit, p.
 4), he went early (perhaps in 1273) to Perpignan, where he attended the lectures of Joseph Ezubi.
 He returned often to Perpignan and took an active part in its communal affairs.
 A number of his letters, contained in MS. cviii (72) of the Vienna Hofbibliothek, are written to prominent Jews in Barcelona, asking them to aid their less fortunate coreligionists.

 At one time he lived at Arles, and in 1285, during the war of France with Roussillon, he took refuge in Narbonne.
 He seems at one time to have been rich, for in a poem he declares that he is independent and writes for his own pleasure.
 The compiler of his diwan relates that Bedersi sent money to the wandering poet Gorni (Luzzatto, Intro. to Ḥotam Toknit, p.
 4).

 Bedersi was a prolific writer.
 Several collections of his poems are still extant in manuscript in various libraries.
-The most complete manuscript is that in the British Museum, Add.
-No. 27,168.
+The most complete manuscript is that in the British Library, Add MS 27168.
 This contains an elegy on the death of his relative, David of Cabestan; several poems and letters addressed to Todros Abulafia and his companion, Abu al-Ḥasan Saul; poems dedicated to the physician of the king of Castile, Abu al-Ḥasan Meïr ibn al-Ḥarit; and the elegy mentioned above.

 Two of Bedersi's works were published, with an interesting introduction by Luzzatto, by G. Polak, Amsterdam, 1862: